adwyze/email-generator/README.md

 For creating a new template, say `Invitation.html`, just add a HTML page named `Invitation.html` at `./src/pages/` and on running the build, the template will be generated at `./dist/Invitation.html`

 ### Setup
+The setup needs `gulp` to be globally installed.

 ```
     yarn install